The strange story of an unfilmed, crowdfunded zombie movie.

 the following piece is a reposting of an (edited version of an) anonymous blog from 2011 about the increasingly infamous film project Invasion of the Not Quite Dead.
 Over the last couple of years, I’ve tried – and failed – to write about this film myself, as Twitter spats between the director and his critics exploded.
 Many people were querying why the film has still not been made despite constant, relentless fundraising efforts (director AD Lane was notorious for his ‘tweetathons’, anything between 24 and 107 hours allegedly without sleep where he would tweet constant requests for donations), but any criticism – or even casual queries – would be met with a flood of abuse, accusations of bullying and veiled threats from Lane’s supporters, who presumably think taking money off people for eight years without delivering anything is just dandy.
 Something about this project felt very, very wrong to me, and as someone who is very supportive of the idea of crowdfunding – a system that requires a certain amount of trust all round – this story seemed potentially damaging to future projects.
 But of course, I don’t know the truth of the story.

 In the interests of fairness, I emailed Lane to ask for his side of the story, and he agreed to me sending him a series of questions.
 However, once he received the questions, he declined to answer any of them, instead making a statement that he understood the problems, and was stopping his crowdfunding efforts and now concentrating on making the film.
 He posted a similar message on his blog.
-That was in September / October 2012.
+That was in September/October 2012.
 The film has, of course, failed to materialise, and Lane has frequently resumed his funding tweeting.
 In fact, he tweets constantly, but rarely about the film and never to offer any progress reports.
-Beyond a rather poor promo reel, shot on 16mm film – because that’s that you’ll film on for a low budget movie than hasn’t raised all its financing yet, obviously – I don’t know if anything has been done on this movie, up to 2020.
+Beyond a rather poor promo reel, shot on 16mm film – because that’s what you’ll film on for a low-budget movie that hasn’t raised all its financing yet, obviously – I don’t know if anything has been done on this movie, up to 2020.
 Neither, it seems, do his backers.
 Bear in mind that this project began work, and funding, in 2007.

 The questions I asked, and AD Lane’s response, are appended at the end of this post.